igraph/rigraph_revdep_checks/problems.md

 ```
 checking package dependencies ...
 NOTE
-Package which this enhances but not available for checking: ‘rjpod’
+Package which this enhances but not available for checking: ârjpodâ
 ```
 ```
-checking whether package ‘RQDA’ can be installed ...
+checking whether package âRQDAâ can be installed ...
 ERROR
 Installation failed.
-See ‘/Users/gaborcsardi/works/igraph/revdep_check/RQDA.Rcheck/00install.out’ for details.
+See â/Users/gaborcsardi/works/igraph/revdep_check/RQDA.Rcheck/00install.outâ for details.
 Status: 1 ERROR, 1 NOTE
 ```